Breakfast: Red Pepper & Mushroom Stuffed Omelet

 For: Adult and Teen Inflammatory Acne

 This recipe is rich in Omega-3’s which are an anti-inflammatory for the skin and body.
 One common cause of acne is inflammation systemically.
-An Omega-3 supplement such as Vitamedica’s Flax Seed supplement is highly recommended at therapeutic doses in addition to eatting anti-inflammatory foods.
+An Omega-3 supplement such as the OmegaVail capsules is highly recommended at therapeutic doses in addition to eating anti-inflammatory foods.

 1 clove garlic, crushed and minced

 ½ c. thinly sliced cremini (brown) mushrooms

 ½ sweet red pepper, finely diced